SIXTH ADVISORY GROUP

-Amb, Filiatrault was the Ambassador of Canada to Senegal from 2016 to 2019, also accedited to Cabo Verde.
+Ambassador Filiatrault was the Ambassador of Canada to Senegal from 2016 to 2019, also accredited to Cabo Verde.

-The Gambia, Guinee and Guinee-Bissau.
-The Prime Minister of Canada.
-The Right Honorouble Justin Trudeau,
+The Gambia, Guinee, and Guinee-Bissau.
+The Prime Minister of Canada, The Right Honorable Justin Trudeau,

 nominated her as his Personal Representative for La Francophonie from April 2017 to June 2019.
 Positions

 she held during her Diplomatic career included Assistant deputy Minister for Sub-Saharan Africa Branch from

 2013- 2016.
 Director-General for the Americas Bureau from 2019 to 2013, and Director General for the Europe,

 the Middle East and Maghreb Bureau from 2009 to 2010.